Contributed By Cassels Brock & Blackwell LLP

-The federal government has legislative jurisdiction over environmental matters of international and inter-provincial concern, as well as over fisheries, navigable waters and any dealings with federal lands, including Indian reserves or National Parks.
+The federal government has legislative jurisdiction over environmental matters of international and inter-provincial concern, as well as over fisheries, navigable waters and any dealings with federal lands, including First Nation reserves or national parks.
 The applicable federal entities that regulate environmental aspects of mining activity include Fisheries and Oceans Canada, Crown-Indigenous Relations and Northern Affairs Canada, Environment and Climate Change Canada, Natural Resources Canada and Transport Canada.
-For example, if mining activity has the potential to affect navigable waterways, Transport Canada would assess the activity under the Canadian Navigable Waters Act; or release potentially dangerous substances into the environment, this might be assessed by the Ministry of Fisheries and Oceans under the Metal and Diamond Mining Effluent Regulations and/or by Environment and Climate Change Canada under the Canadian Environmental Protection Act, 1999.
+For example, if mining activity has the potential to affect navigable waterways, Transport Canada would assess the activity under the Canadian Navigable Waters Act, while the potential release of dangerous substances into the environment might be assessed by the Ministry of Fisheries and Oceans under the Metal and Diamond Mining Effluent Regulations and/or by Environment and Climate Change Canada under the Canadian Environmental Protection Act, 1999.

 The environmental assessment process generally seeks to determine and predict the environmental impact of proposed mine development initiatives before they are carried out, and generates detailed environmental terms and conditions for mine construction and operation.

-The recent federal Impact Assessment Act (“IA Act”) requires the newly constituted Assessment Agency of Canada (the “Agency”) to conduct an impact assessment (including environmental) if a federal authority provides lands or issues certain permits or approval of a project, or if a project otherwise affects matters under federal jurisdiction or is cross-boundary, including cross-provincial or territorial, or if a project is designated subject to impact assessment by the federal Minister at its discretion.
-The IA Act adds several new factors to be assessed, compared to the former Canadian Environmental Assessment Act, 2012, with the scope expanded beyond environmental effects of proposed projects, to include matters such as:
+The federal Impact Assessment Act (IAA) came into force in August 2019 and requires the newly constituted Assessment Agency of Canada (the Agency) to conduct an impact assessment (including environmental) if a federal authority provides lands or issues certain permits or approval of a project, or if a project otherwise affects matters under federal jurisdiction or is cross-boundary, including cross-provincial or territorial, or if a project is designated subject to impact assessment by the federal Minister at its discretion.
+The IAA adds several new factors to be assessed, compared to the former Canadian Environmental Assessment Act, 2012, with the scope expanded beyond environmental effects of proposed projects to include matters such as:

-While the IA Act may not necessarily apply to all projects in Canada, it will generally apply to most, including most major mining operations.
+While the IAA may not necessarily apply to all projects in Canada, it will generally apply to most, including most major mining operations.

 The British Columbia Environmental Assessment Act prescribes a single environmental review process for certain designated major projects in British Columbia, which examines a broad range of issues such as environmental, social, economic, heritage, First Nation and health effects, and is subject to multiple rounds of public comment.
-The number of specific conditions contained in an environmental assessment certificate issued to a mine proponent under British Columbia’s process often exceeds 100.
+There are often more than 100 specific conditions contained in an environmental assessment certificate issued to a mine proponent under British Columbia’s process.

 Regulation of the discharge of pollution

 Much environmental regulation in Canada consists of prohibitions against the discharge of pollutants into the environment, except where authorised in advance.
 For example, the British Columbia Environmental Management Act forbids the introduction of waste into the environment so as to cause pollution (unless valid permits and approvals are obtained).
-Failure to comply is an offence and may punishment include fines, imprisonment, environmental penalties and administrative orders.
-Generally, all discharges must be approved by the ENV, and project-specific conditions and requirements, including monitoring requirements and financial assurances, may be imposed in connection with such approvals.
+Failure to comply is an offence and punishment may include fines, imprisonment, environmental penalties and administrative orders.
+Generally, all discharges must be approved by the ENV, and project-specific conditions and requirements may be imposed in connection with such approvals, including monitoring requirements and financial assurances.